timescale/docs/promscale/alerting.md

 summary, and description described in the alerting rules file is forwarded to the alert manager on meeting the PromQL alert expression.

-Setting up alerting and notifications are:
+To set up alerting and notifications, you need to:

-1. Setup and configure the Alertmanager
+1. Setup and configure the alert manager
-2. Configure Promscale to talk to the Alertmanager
+1. Configure Promscale to talk to the alert manager
-3. Create alerting rules in Promscale
+1. Create alerting rules in Promscale

 For more details on alertmanager, follow this [docs](am-docs).